Provisional Charter of Radencommunisten

 and the evaluation of the historical currents which comprise council communism.

 Radencommunisten's position as a publication does not mean that it is content with mere reflection.
 Its position is based on the understanding that critique is an intervention into the existing state of affairs.
 Critical consciousness can only occur from and lead to lived action.
-Radencommunisten’s ultimate goal can only be the creation of a politically dedicated group of revolutionaries whose work consists in expanding the clear and conscious self-organization of the laboring masses: nothing less is acceptable.
+Radencommunisten’s ultimate goal can only be the creation of a politically dedicated group of revolutionaries whose work consists in expanding the clear and conscious self-organization of the working class.

 Articles in agreement with the general premise of the publication (see purpose statement) are not signed.
 Critiques or different perspectives or dialogues are signed by initials.